Guide

 Installation quotes vary widely by panel condition and local code path.
 Always ask whether permit, inspection, and load calculation are included in the bid.

-How much does a typical home EV charger installation cost in 2026?
+How much does it cost to install a home EV charger in 2026?

 For many U.S. homes, Level 2 installation lands around $1,200 to $3,000 before incentives.
 Final cost depends on panel capacity, wiring distance, permitting, and labor rates.